-It took 22 days at an average of about 9 knots, but Thorwald Westmaas completed one of the first major steps in seeing his dream come to a reality: Take the North Sea trawler he bought in 2006 across the Atlantic Ocean, from Holland to Columbia, for her conversion into a yacht.
+It took 22 days at an average of about 9 knots.
+But, Thorwald Westmaas completed one of the first major steps in seeing his dream come to a reality.
+In fact, he took the North Sea trawler he bought in 2006 across the Atlantic Ocean for conversion into a yacht.

-The marine mechanical engineer details the trip on his Expedition Yacht blog, where he’s also taking friends, family, and other interested readers step by step through the construction process.
-From his first post in November 2006 to his most recent post this month, he describes everything from how he came to buy the 40.2-meter (132-foot) trawler to how he’s peppering expert with questions to learn all he can about this big undertaking.
-For example, through both words and dramatic pictures, Westmaas explains how this type of trawler is known for seaworthiness and durability.
-He also reveals that a naval architect from the trawler’s original design firm is helping him put his ideas on paper and amend them when necessary.
+The marine mechanical engineer details the trip, from Holland to Columbia, on his Expedition Yacht blog.
+There, he additionally takes friends, family, and other interested readers step by step through the construction process.
+From his first post in November 2006 to this month, Westmaas describes every detail.
+Firstly, he describes how he came to buy the 40.2-meter (132-foot) trawler.
+He also reveals how he’s peppering experts with questions to learn all he can about this big undertaking.
+For example, through both words and dramatic pictures, Westmaas reveals the seaworthy and durable reputation of this type of trawler.
+He also reveals that a naval architect from her original design firm is helping put his ideas on paper, amending as necessary.

 I do as well.
 I’ll be following the conversion and post updates accordingly.